psomervuo/protaxfungi/README.md

 5. TunitB   less than half of the input sequences classified to this taxon have classification probability > th
 6. TunitB   none of the input sequences classified to this taxon have classification probability > th

-where th is the threshold (e.g. 90%) for probability given by user.
+where th is the threshold for probability given by user (e.g. 0.9).
 Note that this threshold is only used for coloring the pie chart, it does not affect how PROTAX reports the classification probabilities in the query.nameprob files.
 TunitB contains both the case where there are no reference sequences to known taxonomic unit and the case where the taxonomic unit is outside of the known taxonomy (unknown branch).

+Input sequences may represent clusters of sequences.
+By default, each input sequence represents only a single sequence but cluster size information can be included in the FASTA ID of the sequence.
+For details, see the end of this README file.

 ### Other files